thuntran/costofliving/README.md

 <img src="man/figures/README-example-7-1.png" width="100%" />

-For more examples on how to use the functions and data sets in this package, please refer to the [vignette](https://github.com/thuntran/costofliving/blob/main/vignettes/costofliving.Rmd).
+For more details on how to use the functions and data sets in this package, please refer to the [vignette](https://github.com/thuntran/costofliving/blob/main/vignettes/costofliving.Rmd).